I Fighter Command: Air Defense

 Shortly after the attack on Pearl Harbor, the command moved its headquarters to New York City.
 Here, as the importance of the North Atlantic supply line grew, it assumed responsibility for planning the air defense of Newfoundland and Nova Scotia.
 It selected radar sites in cooperation with Canadian authorities and worked to standardize aircraft warning procedures there.
 In June 1942, the command returned to Mitchel and would remain there until inactivated.
 The command dispatched the 33d Pursuit Squadron to provide air defense in Iceland in July.
 The command organized Detachment A to manage the 33rd, along with antiaircraft artillery and signal warning units involved in the air defense of Iceland.

 The command was charged with control of "active agents" for air defense in its area of responsibility, which included interceptor aircraft, antiaircraft artillery and barrage balloons.
 Civilian organizations provided air raid warnings and enforced blackouts and came under the authority of the Office of Civilian Defense.
 Radar was initially not sufficiently developed to be included in air defense systems, There were only eight radars under construction to guard the Atlantic coast, but the command worked "feverishly" to create a ground observer corps and coastal radar net as elements of its Aircraft Warning Service.
 However, it soon became apparent that having two commands responsible for air defense in the Eastern Theater of Operations was impractical, and in early 1942, the command took over responsibility for air defense of the East and part of the Gulf coast.
+(Note: The area included Florida to as far west as the Apalachicola River.
+Southern Defense Command and 3d Interceptor Command retained responsibility for the remainder of the Gulf coast.)

 Along the Atlantic coast, Eastern Defense Command established a "vital air defense zone", extending from the coast approximately 150 mi inland and 200 mi to sea, with long range bombers from 1st Bomber Command flying patrols over the ocean.
 However, 1st Bomber Command soon focused on antisubmarine warfare.
 Regional air defense wings were established in August 1942 at Boston, New York, Philadelphia, and Norfolk.
 The command's mission of fighter control later expanded to providing emergency flight services to other aircraft and assisting in air sea rescue.